Display Delivery Estimates on your WooCommerce Store

 Another good thing about using the shipping plugin is that they are very reliable.
-Shipping companies like the FedEx and UPS have an excellent track record and they deliver the packages on-time.
+Shipping companies like FedEx and UPS have an excellent track record and they deliver the packages on time.
 Store owners can opt for these shipping plugins and provide the ultimate shopping experience to their customers.

 Since these plugins are primarily based on WordPress, you have to option to modify the delivery date format.
 By adding a code snippet, you can achieve the desired estimated delivery date format.

 Apart from the shipping plugins, there are some plugins that mainly focus on providing estimates.
 The WooCommerce Estimated Delivery Dates plugin from PluginHive is one such plugin and it works flawlessly.
 You will be able to show the estimates on the Product page, Cart page, and Checkout page.
 Furthermore, you have the option to choose the format based on your choice and define your delivery rules as well.